You are going to love this awesome, home-baked Farmhouse Strawberry Bread at your table!

-What you should know about this bread, is that you can make it with all purpose flour or a combination of the all purpose flour and whole wheat flour for a healthier option, so you can add that extra glaze or have that butter slathered on top if you wish.
+What you should know about this bread, is that you can make it with all purpose flour or a combination of the all purpose flour and whole wheat flour for a healthy strawberry quick bread option.
+So, by making it healthier, you can add that extra glaze or have that butter slathered on top, if you wish.
 Always compromises, am I right?

 If you’re into apples, try this Farmhouse Apple Walnut Loaf!